SebSept/ps_dev_base/README.md

 On the first run (or when `--reconfigure` option is used):
 * the _PrestaShop/php-dev-tools_ package will be installed if needed.
 * _.php_cs_ file will be (re)created with the Prestashop standard styles.
 (Destructive operation, get your files under version control!)
-* the composer script _csfix_ will be added.
-So you can invoke this command with `composer csfix`
+* the composer script _php-cs-fixer_ will be added.
+So you can invoke this command with `composer php-cs-fixer`

 The next runs will run the fixer.
 All files will be formated according to the Prestashop standard.